Greenhouse Gas Reduction Tips

 - Reduce water consumption by using efficient appliances and fixtures.
 The City's Water Conservation Bylaw requires low-flow fixtures in any new developments in addition to outdoor daytime sprinkler use guidelines.

-- Calculate your carbon footprint so you know where you can make the most difference.
+- Calculate your carbon footprint to know where you can make the most difference.

 - Be an environment steward - learn about the many programs residents can participate in to support the environment.